ianchak/stati/docs-site/site/examples/index.md

 ---
 title: 'Examples & Templates'
-description: 'Explore Stati examples and learn from real-world implementations.'
+description: 'Learn Stati by exploring examples and getting started templates.'
 ---

 # Examples & Templates

 Learn Stati by exploring examples and real-world implementations.
-Currently, Stati provides a minimal template with plans for more comprehensive examples.
+Currently, Stati provides a minimal template with a clear structure for getting started.

 ## Available Examples